ddev/ddev/docs/users/cli-usage.md

 ```

-## Removing projects from your collection known to ddev
+## Removing projects from DDEV-Local

-To remove a project from ddev's listing you can use the destructive option (deletes database, removes item from ddev's list, removes hostname entry in hosts file):
+To remove a project from DDEV-Local's listing you can use the destructive option (deletes database, removes item from ddev's list, removes hostname entry in hosts file):

 `ddev delete <projectname>`
 or
-`ddev delete --omit-snapshot`
-or
-`ddev stop --remove-data <projectname>`
+`ddev delete --omit-snapshot <projectname>`

-Or if you just don't want it to show up in `ddev list` any more, this command will unlist it until the next time you `ddev start` or `ddev config` the project:
+Or if you just don't want it to show up in `ddev list` any more, use `ddev stop --unlist <projectname>` to unlist it until the next time you `ddev start` or `ddev config` the project.

-`ddev stop --unlist <projectname>`

 ## Importing assets for an existing project